barroit/barroit/Documentation/misc/mutt-user.rst

 Configuration Hierarchy
 =======================

 This setup structures configs into a hierarchy.
-From root to leaf:
+All configs exist in ``$HOME/.mutt``, from root to leaf:

 ``provider``
 	Defines mailboxes and auth method to use.
 Filename starts with ``@``.